 Even atheists who oppose the war must admit that they are oddly in league with those Christians who similarly insist upon peace at any cost, that killing is wrong no matter what the provocation, and that the enemy, whoever it is, needs to be approached sternly but with both logic and limits.
 Atheists-for-Peace (in Iraq), if that describes them adequately, stop short of like-minded Christians-for-Peace, who can be relied upon to add prayer to their solution.

-I have some politically liberal friends whom I love and respect and struggle to understand.
+I have some politically liberal friends (liberal in the modern, government-hugging sense) whom I love and respect and struggle to understand.
 We avoid arguing, probably because to do so would inform neither of us but would drive us apart, which would be stupid because neither we nor they will affect the course of this war.

 I have supported it, in general, since the USA began cleaning up first Afghanistan and then Iraq.
 Yes, I trust President G.W.
 Bush, a lot more than I trusted his opponents and his predecessor.
 But I’m willing to ask myself whether this is right.
 Am I supporting the destruction of the world?
 Am I, out of ignorance, in collusion with satan, as my Christians-for-Peace friends might hope I come to realize?
 What does satan want?
 Does this war serve satan, or would our avoidance of this war serve satan better?
 What does Jesus want?
 What would Jesus do?
 What is the difference between this and all other threats?